apostrophecms/uploadfs/README.md

 It's up to you to create an Amazon S3 bucket and obtain your secret and key.
 See sample.js for details.

 S3 support is based on the excellent [knox](https://npmjs.org/package/knox) module.

+## Azure options
+required :
+  account : Azure account
+  key: Azure key
+  container: name of container (will be created if not existing)

+optionals:
+  allowedOrigins,  by default : ['*']
+  allowedMethods,  by default : ['GET', 'PUT', 'POST'] allowedHeaders,  by default : ['*'] exposedHeaders,  by default : ['*'] maxAgeInSeconds, by default : 500

 ## About P'unk Avenue and Apostrophe